rocketvalidator/docs-rocketvalidator/docs/api/reports.md

   <dt>Rate Limit</dt>
   <dd>Maximum allowed requests per second.</dd>

+  <dt>Total HTML Issues</dt>
+  <dd>Counters for the number of HTML errors, warnings, muted errors and muted warnings.
+This sums the number of HTML issues on the web pages for a particular report.
+If HTML checks were not enabled for the report, this will be <code>null</code>.</dd>

   <dt>Total A11Y Issues</dt>
   <dd>Counters for the number of accessibility errors, warnings, muted errors and muted warnings.
-This sums the number of accessibility issues on the web pages for a particular report.</dd>
+This sums the number of accessibility issues on the web pages for a particular report.
+If accessibility checks were not enabled for the report, this will be <code>null</code>.</dd>

-  <dt>Total HTML Issues</dt>
-  <dd>Counters for the number of HTML errors, warnings, muted errors and muted warnings.
-This sums the number of HTML issues on the web pages for a particular report.</dd>

   <dt>Inserted At</dt>
   <dd>Timestamp when the report was created.</dd>